Manfreds Webseiten

 Project teams detest weekly progress reporting because it so vividly manifests their lack of progress.

-Good's Rule for Dealing with Bureaucracies: When the government bureau's remedies do not match your problem, you modify the problem, not the remedy.
+Good's Rule for Dealing with Bureaucracies: When the government bureau's remedies do not match your problem,

 Goodwin's Reminder: Visibility draws criticism.